hansamadev/hansamadev/README.md

 ###

 <h6 align="left">I'm a dedicated web developer with a deep interest in engineering, particularly in the field of vehicle mechanics.
 My focus extends to a variety of topics such as drone racing cars, internal combustion engines, and electric motors.
-I’m constantly learning and improving my skills in Python and C# to better understand the technical aspects of these fields and to contribute to innovative solutions in automotive and racing technologies.<br><br>In addition to my development work, I am highly skilled in Adobe Photoshop and After Effects.
+I’m constantly learning and improving my skills in Python and C++ to better understand the technical aspects of these fields and to contribute to innovative solutions in automotive and racing technologies.<br><br>In addition to my development work, I am highly skilled in Adobe Photoshop and After Effects.
 These tools allow me to create detailed and professional visual content, from stunning graphic designs to dynamic animations and video effects.
 I use my knowledge of these programs to enhance both the user interfaces I develop and to work on personal creative projects related to motorsports and technology.<br><br>With a strong foundation in programming and a passion for vehicles and motorsports, I am excited to merge my interests in technology and engineering to create innovative solutions in these fields.</h6>

 ###